 In these cases, patients may want to look to nutritional supplements, since these treatment strategies can be easier for patients to follow.
 Instead of fermentable foods, a probiotic or prebiotic supplement may be a good choice, since these kinds of supplements can help address deficiencies in the gut microbiome, which are associated with the neurological and gastrointestinal symptoms of autism.
 Similarly, a butyric acid supplement may help relieve symptoms for patients with microbiome-related symptoms; butyric acid and other short-chain fatty acids are involved in a variety of body processes associated with autism symptoms and may not be adequately produced by the gut bacteria in patients with autism.
 For patients with inflammation-related GI symptoms, a curcumin supplement is another feasible alternative treatment option.
 In fact, a supplement may actually be more effective than a dietary intervention, since the latest formulations are designed to improve bioavailability, making them more effective for dampening the immune response and combating inflammation-inducing free radical damage in the gut.

 Given the genetic and symptomatic diversity among patients with autism, it is important for patients and practitioners to recognize the therapeutic potential of a wide range of alternative treatments for autism.
 While complementary therapies are worth considering, the treatment strategy ultimately comes down to the specific needs of the patient, in terms of both the direct effectiveness of the treatment and the impact it has on the patient’s life.
-A targeted, highly bioavailable supplement can be an easy way for patients to target some the diverse causes of autism without severe lifestyle disruptions like food restrictions and introductions.
+A targeted, highly bioavailable supplement can be an easy way for patients to address the diverse causes of autism without severe lifestyle disruptions like food restrictions and introductions.

 Brondino N, Fusar-Poli L, Rocchetti M, Provenzani U, Barale F et al. 2015.
 Complementary and alternative therapies for autism spectrum disorder.
 Evidence-Based Complementary and Alternative Medicine. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4439475/